-- Auto: the progress of the projects in this category are not based on their projects status, but based on their duration (equally distributed on their lifespam indicated by date start and duration on the pipeline)
+- Auto: the progress of the projects in this category are not based on their projects status, but based on their duration (equally distributed on their lifespan indicated by date start and duration on the pipeline)

 - Completed percentage: the project status is assigned as a progress percentage (e.g. the progress of this project is 45%)

-Metadata: Add a detail depth to a project in pipeline with metadata tags.
+Add a detail depth to a project in pipeline with metadata tags.
 Add a new tag, specify its values and check the box if required.
 Metadata tags are useful to reach a better insight within a single cluster of data, i.e. in the report Sales Pipeline.

-Project Types: create and manage labels that you can assign to projects in pipeline.
+Create and manage labels that you can assign to projects in pipeline.
 A project type is basically composed by a name, you can than aggregate it’s values by using a group or use a short label to better identify a project type;

 - Required contact: Whether the client’s contact is required in order to create a Project